2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 The cuisine of the region takes natural inspiration from the sea and abundant organic produce of the area.
 Unsurprisingly, much of the dishes are made up of locally caught seafood, such as tilapia and halibut, and put into viche (soup) and arroz marinero (seafood rice).
 Be sure to try the famous cerviche, a dish made from fresh, raw fish and served with a refreshing salad of onions and tomatoes.
 The fruits of the land are strikingly unusual too; with speckled banana passionfruit, tropical cherimoya, tomato-like naranjilla and peanut butter fruit, which is said to taste just like the popular spread.

-Whether you are looking forward to the wonderous wildlife, breath-taking landscapes, the colonial charm – or all three and more – this unique destination and its welcoming locals are awaiting your adventure.
+Whether you are looking forward to the wondrous wildlife, breath-taking landscapes, the colonial charm – or all three and more – this unique destination and its welcoming locals are awaiting your adventure.

-You should arrive at the airport to take your flight to Quito via Bogota.
+Arrive at the airport for your overnight flight to Quito, via Bogota.

 Welcome to Quito!
 The largest, best-preserved colonial city of America, it was declared a UNESCO World Heritage Site in 1978.
 Considered the Cultural Capital of South America, it’s located just south of the equator at the foothills of the Pichincha volcano.
 Our tour of the city includes the leafy Independence square, overlooked by the Presidential Palace, cathedral and Archbishop’s Palace.
 Just a short walk away is the baroque Jesuit church of Compania de Jesus, with its incredible gilded interior.
 Another of Quito’s gems is the church and convent of San Francisco, the largest religious complex on the continent.

-Leaving Cuenca, we cross the spectacular Cajas National Park and descend to the warm coastal plains and the port city of Guayaquil.
+Leaving Cuenca, we cross the spectacular El Cajas National Park and descend to the warm coastal plains and the port city of Guayaquil.
+El Cajas National Park has 786 lagoons interconnected by small streams within the vast park valley area.

-This morning we catch the 1 hour 50-minute flight to San Cristobal island in the Galapagos.
+This morning we catch the 1hr.50 flight to San Cristobal island in the Galapagos.
 As the most easterly island in the archipelago, this was the first to be visited by Charles Darwin in 1835.

 After we are settled into our hotel, we explore the wildlife along nearby La Loberia’s white sand beach, with a chance to swim or snorkel.
 You are bound to spot marine iguanas, sea lions and plentiful birdlife.

-We stay two nights at the family-run three-star Blue Marlin Hotel with breakfast, ideally located close to the centre of the island’s small main town of Puerto Moreno.
+We stay two nights close to the centre of the island’s small main town of Puerto Moreno.
+Dinner at a local restaurant is included tonight.

 This morning we catch the speedboat ferry service to nearby Santa Cruz island, which should take between 1hr30 to 2hrs.
 On arrival, we’ll visit the famous giant tortoises in the beautiful El Chato highland reserve – an unforgettable experience!
 Within the grounds, you may also explore one of several underground lava tubes, left over from when the island’s volcano was active.

 Today you’re free to enjoy Santa Cruz at your own pace, where you can meander around Puerto Ayora or relax at the unspoilt Tortuga Bay.
-You can also personalise your trip with a pre-bookable boat trip to nearby North Seymour Island or Bartolomé Island, subject to weather and availability.
+You can also personalise your trip with a pre-bookable boat trip (£235pp) to nearby North Seymour Island or Bartolomé island, subject to weather and availability.

-We say our goodbyes to the wonderful Galapagos Islands and fly home via Guayaquil and Bogota to Heathrow, arriving the next day.
+We say our goodbyes to the wonderful Galapagos Islands and fly home via Guayaquil and Bogota, arriving the next day.

 Arrive in the UK with wonderful memories of a fascinating trip.